 She was diagnosed with lung tuberculosis as a child and developed a severe scoliosis after that.
 In 1979, she started with yoga and macrobiotics and this way of living helped her to live life much more fully.

-She is a sought-after counsellor and teacher, and has helped thousands of people on their healing journeys.
-She is also a very good cook and has been writing two cook books together with her daughter Tine, who runs the famous vegan/macrobiotic restaurant in Ghent, Avalon.
+She is a sought-after macrobiotic counsellor and teacher, and has helped thousands of people on their healing journeys.
+She is also a very good cook and has been writing two cook books together with her daughter Tine.

-She is the driving motor behind the school in the UK and the restaurant in Belgium.
+She is the driving motor behind Avalonhoeve holistic centre and cooking academy in Belgium.
 Her knowledge and charismatic personality inspires people.
 She runs two summer weeks, every year in Belgium for advanced students and beginners.

 Emma is an inspiring teacher, counsellor and practitioner of macrobiotics.
 Having transformed her own health and life, Emma feels passionately about offering the same opportunity to others.